 It has been a hot but great summer with all the family activities that have taken place this year.
 We in public safety believe that it has been a great summer because we have made it through that time of the year where all the kids are out doing their things and having fun.
-However, with the end of summer vacation quickly approaching and school getting ready to start up, here are a few child safety tips that we want to remind our citizens about to keep our kids safe this next school year.
+However, with the end of summer vacation and school starting, here are a few child safety tips that we want to remind citizens about to keep kids safe this school year.

 Bus Stop Safety:

-- If appropriate and possible, walk or drive your child to the bus stop.
+- If appropriate and possible, walk or drive children to the bus stop.
 Take turns with other parents in the neighborhood and act as safety coaches till the bus picks them up.

-- Teach your child to not play in the street while waiting for the bus to arrive.
-They are easily distracted and may not notice an approaching vehicle.
+- Teach children to not play in the street while waiting for the bus to arrive.
+Children are easily distracted and may not notice an approaching vehicle.

-- Teach your child to not approach the bus until it has come to a full stop.
+- Teach children to not approach the bus until it has come to a full stop.

-- Teach your child to check for traffic before crossing a street prior to getting on or off of the bus.
+- Teach children to check for traffic before crossing a street prior to getting on or off of the bus.

 - Understand and obey traffic control devices, such as stop signs.

-- When crossing streets, cross only at a crosswalk and walk the bike across.
+- Teach children when crossing streets to cross only at a crosswalk and to walk their bikes across.

-- Lock their bike up at school so they dont become a victim of theft.
+- Lock their bikes up at school so they dont become a victim of theft.